fschuhi/rob-burbea-expert/LLM-instructions.md

 4.  **manifest.lst*:: This file (included in the filesdump) lists the relevant files for the project, grouped, with additional comments.
 4.  **README.me**: The `README.md` file explains how everything hangs together from a bird's eye view.
 5.  **TODO.md**: We capture or shelf topics for later using this file.
 Feel free to suggest additions or changes at any time.
+6.  **Goals.md**: Whereas `TODO.md` is more of a scratchpad, `Goals.md` helps to show the direction we are working towards right now.

+## How to start this session / conversation

+* If I haven't told you otherwise, the first entries in `Goals.md` are probably indicative of where I want to go with you in this conversation.
+* The `TODO.md` collects those and more topics and ideas as a scratchpad.
+* Files like `README.md` describe the current state of the project.
+Note that this can be out of sync with the reality of the codebase.
+Still, the general thrust of this project might become clear from looking at what we have, like the `README.md`.

+I'm always interested to find quick wins.
+If you identify inconsistencies (like `README.md` out of sync) you can at any time, also in the beginning of the conversation, suggest to streamline the project in this regard.

+Feel free to make a suggestion how to start, given the explicit and implicit information in the projet files.

 ## Memory and Conversation Boundaries